Salamence064/Zeta2D/docs/collisions.md

 ```

 <span style="color:slategrey">Description:</span>

-&ensp; &ensp; Return a bool representing if a point lies in an AABB.
+* Return a bool representing if a point lies in an AABB.

 <span style="color:slategrey">Parameters:</span>